 If you’re into history, another particular place to visit must be the “Antalya Museum, “a great exhibition full of well-preserved Roman sculptures, enormous sarcophagi, and remains of the theatre in Perge.
 You will also find a jawbone that belonged to Santa Claus, who was born in Patara and buried in Demre, and a collection of folk costumes and very beautiful rugs.
 There’s no need to mention the delightful beaches, with hotels and restaurants to suit all budgets peppering it in abundance, all European style.

 The next noteworthy city must be Alanya, a popular place to visit and full of all-inclusive hotels along the Mediterranean.
-And those who seek historical sights will find fascinating many ancient sites to explore, like the spectacular old Citadel and its Red Tower, Old Shipyard, Syedra Ancient City, Damlataş Cave, and a lot more.
+Those who seek historical sights will find fascinating many ancient sites to explore, like the spectacular old Citadel and its Red Tower, Old Shipyard, Syedra Ancient City, Damlataş Cave, and a lot more.

 When we talk about Turkey in Europe or Asia, we know that these are not just the names.
-Actually, this labeling and differences have brought many things alongside themselves, and their influence is often obvious and distinguished.
+These labeling and differences have brought many things alongside themselves, and their influence is often obvious and distinguished.
 Every city in Turkey, every food, culture, festival, lifestyle, or whatever you see in this country, has its powerful roots deep inside the background of its land.